 Poison ivy, along with poison oak and sumac, is a non-flowering plant that can cause allergic reactions after skin contact, with symptoms ranging from mild to severe.
-It is found throughout the United States and Canada, except for in the far West, desert areas and high altitudes.
+Poison ivy is found throughout the United States and Canada, except for in the far West, desert areas and high altitudes.

-There are two basic varieties: climbing (toxicodendron radicans), and nonclimbing (toxicodendron rydbergii).
+There are two basic varieties of poison ivy: climbing (toxicodendron radicans), and nonclimbing (toxicodendron rydbergii).
 These can interbreed, however, and both varieties look similar, may grow in the same areas, and result in many of the same symptoms.

 What are the causes?